driveloader/NotePy/README.md

 ### Portable Version

 - **Description**: A download-and-play version pre-compiled into an executable (.exe) that runs on any Windows machine without installation.
 It’s the software equivalent of a Swiss Army knife—versatile and always ready.
 Perfect for when you need a quick fix without the fuss!
 - **Use Case**: Ideal for those who prefer a plug-and-play application or want to keep it on a USB drive.
 No installation required—just run and go!
-Like a fast-food drive-thru for your text editing needs.
+Like a fast-**text** drive-thru.
+(Get it?
+Fast-Food drive thru for text editing)

 ### Install Version

 - **Description**: Install NotePy on your machine for a smoother workflow.
 One-click, and it’s on your device—no more searching for the portable file.
 Installation makes it as easy as pie.
 Just don’t ask us to bake the pie!
 - **Use Case**: Ideal for those who want NotePy integrated into their system for everyday use.
 Installation makes it easy to access NotePy without the hassle of finding and running the portable version.
-Like having your favorite app in your pocket—minus the pocket lint.

 ### Source Code